 Hypersensitivity to the active substance or to any of the excipients listed in section 6.1.

 Maralixibat acts by inhibiting the ileal bile acid transporter (IBAT) and disrupting enterohepatic circulation of bile acids.
-Therefore, conditions, medicinal products or surgical procedures that impair either gastrointestinal motility or enterohepatic circulation of bile acids have the potential to impact the efficacy of maralixibat.
+Therefore, conditions, medicinal products or surgical procedures that impair either gastrointestinal motility or enterohepatic circulation of bile acids, including bile salt transport to biliary canaliculi, have the potential to reduce the efficacy of maralixibat.

 Diarrhoea has been reported as a very common adverse reaction when taking maralixibat (section 4.8).
 Diarrhoea may lead to dehydration.
 Patients should be monitored regularly to ensure adequate hydration during episodes of diarrhoea.